syky27/awesome-swift/.github/CONTRIBUTING.md

 - **To add to the list:** Submit a pull request
 - **To remove from the list:** Open an issue

-To be added to the list, software should meet the following criteria:
+To be added to the list, software should meet some of the following criteria:

 - Actively maintained
 - Performs a useful function
+- Can be used to learn Vapor
 - Used by the community
 - Well documented
-- Work with the latest SDK
+- Work with the latest Vapor version
-- Have at least 15 stars on (GitHub project)
-- Support `Swift 3`

 If an item on the list no longer meets the above criteria, open an issue to have it be removed.